 Rebekah’s professional career began at Schuyler Hospital (a rural, big-hearted hospital located in Montour Falls, NY) in the accounting office, where she worked for seven years.
 In 2005, when Rebekah resigned from the hospital to stay at home with her young children, she was functioning in the capacity of Assistant Director of Human Resources and Junior Accountant.
 For the next three years, Rebekah was the sole-proprietor of two different businesses – a registered group daycare (REBEKAH’S PLACE DAYCARE) and a consulting business.
 While wearing her “consultant” hat, she contracted with Corning’s Gaffer District (Corning, NY) as its Interim Director of Operations, performed all billing services for two small medical offices, performed Sales Tax Recovery Projects for local non-for-profit organizations, and prepared small business and personal income tax returns.

 Rebekah is proud to say that she has lived in the area since she was eleven.
-She currently lives with her new husband and their four children.
-Rebekah is actively involved in the community and serves on Schuyler County Partnership for Economic Development (SCOPED) and Finger Lakes Wine Country’s boards of directors.
-Rebekah is a member of the Watkins-Montour Rotary Club.
+She currently lives in Montour Falls with her husband (Rick) and their children Ruby, Ryanna, Erin, Ali, Alicia, and Adam.
+Rebekah is actively involved in the community and currently serves on Schuyler County Partnership for Economic Development (SCOPED), Finger Lakes Wine Country, League of Women Voters of Schuyler County, and Watkins-Montour Rotary Club boards of directors.
 She graduated from Chamber Institute in 2015 receiving her degree in Organizational Management, from Leadership Schuyler in 2010 and from Corning Community College in 2009 where she earned her Business Administration (A.A.S.) degree.